 Scotland is famed for its rugged wilderness.
-And there is perhaps nowhere in the British Isles which feel farther from the bustle of civilisation than at the summit of a mighty munro.
+And there is perhaps nowhere in the UK which feels farther from the bustle of civilisation than at the summit of a mighty munro.

 Climbing a mountain brings with it a spectacular sense of achievement.
 So much so that in Scotland there is a challenge known as ‘munro-bagging’ –reaching the summit of all 282 of Scotland’s mountains which are taller than 3,000ft.

 But which are the greatest challenges of them all?

 We take a look at the very highest munros in Scotland, and how difficult each one is to climb.

 Remember these mountains are dangerous and extreme environments, even in favourable conditions.
 Make sure you are prepared with the correct equipment and research before you take any of these on.

 Ben Nevis is the king of the Scottish Highlands.
 Standing at a whopping 1,345m (4,412ft), it is the highest mountain in the UK.
 It takes between seven to nine hours to complete the mountain track, and around three and a half to four and half hours ascent to the summit.
 It should go without saying this is no walk in the park, so come prepared.
 You'll be sore the next day - but the views and sense of achievement will be immense.